-- In a small jar, combine the lime juice, cumin, about half of the chile, a dash of salt and the walnut oil.
+- In a small jar, combine the olive oil, vinegar, honey, shallot, cumin, red pepper flakes, salt and pepper.
 Tightly cover and shake hard to mix well.
 Taste the dressing on a small piece of persimmon.
-There should be just enough chile to add a suggestion of heat.
-If you'd like it hotter, add more and shake again.
+There should be just enough red pepper flakes to give it a little kick.
+If you'd like it hotter, add more and shake again

-- Combine the persimmons and the dressing in a work bowl and toss to coat well.
-Turn the salad out into a decorative bowl and sprinkle with the pomegranate seeds, walnuts and cilantro.
-Taste and add more salt or lime juice if necessary.
+- Combine the persimmons, radicchio, kale and the dressing in a work bowl and toss to coat well.
+Turn the salad out into a decorative bowl and sprinkle with the pomegranate seeds and walnuts.
+Taste and adjust seasoning as needed.